greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

 ## Step 6 - Fetch Metrics

-You might wonder if there is an easier way to create Expectations instead of guessing at values or manually inspecting the data.
+You might wonder if there is an easier way to create Expectations instead of making assumptions or manually inspecting the data.
 Thankfully, GX Cloud lets you fetch the metrics from your data directly, so you don't have to!

 1. Click the **Overview** tab.
 Basic information about your Data Asset is displayed in the **Data Asset Information** pane.